 I remember being shocked when she died suddenly.
 Sunday (June 2nd) made 24 years since she passed away.

 The week before she died, me and Granny went out to visit a thing I did less and less often once I became a teenager.
 Granny convinced me to go with her out to Granny Gazzie’s on a weekday, I’m positive I drug my feet and went on about all the important teenage things I needed to do, but like always I enjoyed the trip once I got there.

 As I sat in a chair and listened to them visit, Aunt Faye brought me a poem she’d cut out of the back of a local tv circular that used to come in the mail.
 She told me she really liked the poem and thought I would too.
 I still have the poem tucked away.

-I’ve heard Pap say on more than one occasion “Faye Rogers was one of the finest women he ever knew,” that pretty much sums up all you need to know about Aunt Faye other than she was a fantastic cook too.
+I’ve heard Pap say on more than one occasion “Faye Rogers was a mighty fine woman,” that pretty much sums up all you need to know about Aunt Faye other than she was a fantastic cook too.

 Many of Granny’s hand written recipes say “Faye’s” at the top of the card.
 Today I’ll share her Chocolate Cream Pie and maybe someday I’ll share some of her other recipes with you.